American Gold Eagles of Great Interest to Collectors

 The very first Indian Head gold eagle minted was the 1907 "wire edge" variety.
 Normally, US coins featured a raised rim around the circumference of the coin, but these issues simply had rounded edges.
 Unfortunately, "wire edge" coins did not stack neatly, so the variety was discontinued, but not before 500 pieces were struck.

-Thanks to a burst of value appreciation in the last couple of years, the 1907 "wire edge" eagle now trends positive over both the long and short terms.
-If you like this series and are looking for future potential, then this date and variety is the best bet.
+If you like this series and are looking for future potential, then this date and variety is a good bet.
 Prepare to spend a bundle of dough to get started.
 Focus on specimens grading XF-40 to MS-63.

 The Year This Coin Was Minted...